lxian-coder/bundleCalculator/README.md

 ## Advantages of this application

 * Lombok makes our life easier.
 It automatically generates getter,setter,constructor, hashcode,log etc.
 * User-friendly.
-It is easy for user to enter order.
-It is case-insensitive, and you can order one item or more items as you want.
-You can write you order in one line or series lines.
+It is easy for user to enter orders.
+It is case-insensitive, and users can order one item or more items as they want.
+They are free to enter orders in one line or in series lines.
 * Mistype prevention.If there is something wrong with the order submitted by users, this calculator will check the problem and feed back users with details instruction.
 * Maintainable.
 This application put much importance on maintainable.
-It is easy to change the submission format by update the "Databoostrap" class.
+It is easy to change the "Submission Format" by update the "Databoostrap" class.

 ## Tech Stack: